joearms/joearms.github.com/_posts/2013-11-21-My-favorite-erlang-program.md

     end.
 {% endhighlight %}

 That was pretty easy.
-Once I have created a universal serve it just sits and waits for a **{become, F}** message and then it becomes an **F** server.
+Once I have created a universal server it just sits and waits for a **{become, F}** message and then it becomes an **F** server.

 The Factorial Server